mistakenelf/branch-cleaner/README.md

 ## Configuration

-- A config file will be generated at `~/.branch-cleaner.yml` when you first run `branch-cleaner`
+A config file will be generated `(branch-cleaner.yml)` in the config directory of the OS in which the app is ran from.
+If XDG_CONFIG_HOME is set, that will be used instead.

 ```yml
 settings: